dujh22/alpaca_eval/README_EN.md

 Updates:

-:tada: **Length-controlled Win Rates** are out and used by default!
+🎉 **Length-controlled Win Rates** are out and used by default!
 This increases the correlation with ChatBot Arena from 0.93 to 0.98, while significantly decreasing length gameability.
 The raw win rates are still shown on the website and the CLI.
 More details [here](#length-controlled-win-rates).

-:tada: **AlpacaEval 2.0** is out and used by default!
+🎉 **AlpacaEval 2.0** is out and used by default!
 We improved the auto-annotator (better and cheaper) and use GPT-4 preview as baseline.
 More details [here](#alpacaeval-20).
 For the old version, set your environment variable `IS_ALPACA_EVAL_2=False`.

 ---